Generic Name: pertuzumab (per TOO zoo mab)

 What is pertuzumab?

-Pertuzumab may also be used for other purposes not listed in this medication guide.
+Pertuzumab may also be used for purposes not listed in this medication guide.

 Pertuzumab can cause birth defects or death to the unborn baby.
 Do not use if you are pregnant.
 Avoid getting pregnant while using pertuzumab and for at least 7 months after your last dose.